1: The Lure of the "Natural" Solution

 Scientific Evidence: A meta-analysis published in the National Library of Medicine (NLM) found that while green tea consumption is associated with a small, but significant, reduction in body weight, the effect is modest and varies widely.

-Dosage & Safety: Recommended dosage is typically 250-500 mg of EGCG per day.
+Dosage & Safety: recommended dosage is typically 250-500 mg of EGCG per day.
 High doses have been linked to liver damage.

 2.2.
 Garcinia Cambogia